neos/neos-development-collection/README.md

     ```

-4. Ensure to have your Site node marked with `Neos.Neos:Site`; for the Demo Site, put the following in `NodeTypes.yaml`:

-    ```yaml
-    'Neos.Demo:Homepage':
-      superTypes:
-        'Neos.Neos:Site': true
-    ```

-5. create necessary tables using `./flow doctrine:migrate`
+4. create necessary tables using `./flow doctrine:migrate`

-6. create events from your (legacy) NodeData by running `./flow contentrepositorymigrate:run` - this also populates the projection
+5. create events from your (legacy) NodeData by running `./flow contentrepositorymigrate:run` - this also populates the projection

 ## Road to first running alpha